 In terms of the provisions of Chapter 6 of the Electronic Communications Act, 2005 no person may possess, sell or use any type of electronic communications equipment with the provision of electronic communications, unless such equipment has been approved by the Authority.
-To this end, the Authority has promulgated Type Approval Regulations in terms of which it (the Authority) may conduct market surveillance on all equipment that requires type approval to ensure compliance.
+To this end, the Authority has promulgated Type Approval Regulations 2013 in terms of which it (the Authority) may conduct market surveillance on all equipment that requires type approval in order to ensure effective monitoring and enforcement of compliance.

-Detailed technical specifications in Annexure D.
+The detailed technical specifications of the mobile device module are set out in Annexure D.